-This appears to equate the prophet Samuel with Moses and Aaron.
-With all due respect to Samuel’s greatness, can he truly be compared to Moses, about whom the Torah testifies “No other prophet like Moses has arisen in Israel” (Deut.
+This verse appears to put Samuel on equal footing with Moses and Aaron.
+With all due respect to Samuel’s greatness, can he truly be compared to Moses, about whom the Torah testifies, “No other prophet like Moses has arisen in Israel” (Deut.
 34:10)?

-Most people value Torah and mitzvot, not in terms of their intrinsic worth, but as a vehicle to acquire a happy, balanced lifestyle.
+People commonly find value in observing Torah and mitzvot, not in terms of their intrinsic worth, but as a way to acquire a content, balanced lifestyle.
 “Its ways are pleasant ways, and all its paths are peace” (Prov.
 3:17).
 An individual — and a society — following in the path of Torah will live a life of peace and tranquility.
-The sincerely pious do not become angry or haughty, do not lie or cheat, and are careful to respect others.
+Individuals who are genuinely religious do not lose themselves in anger or pride; they abstain from lying and cheating, and take care to respect others.

-Yet in every heart burns an innate love of God.
-When we are filled with a lofty spirit of pure love, we are inspired to serve God altruistically.
-The righteous are constantly driven by this motivation for selfless devotion.
-For most people, however, these are special moments, spiritual high points.
-For most of their lives, they need to be encouraged to observe mitzvot, and this happens when they are exposed to the Torah’s beautiful ways and practical benefits.
+However, an innate love of God smolders in every heart.
+When we are filled with a lofty spirit of pure love, we are inspired to serve God.
+Tzaddikim are constantly motivated by this altruistic devotion.
+But for most people, these are special moments, spiritual highlights.
+During most of their lives, they need to be encouraged to observe mitzvot, and this happens when they are exposed to the Torah’s beautiful ways and practical benefits.

-Moses and Aaron were both extraordinary leaders, but they guided the Jewish people in different ways.
-Moses needed to be on a high spiritual level at all times, a level suitable for receiving prophecy.
+Moses and Aaron were both extraordinary leaders, but they guided the Jewish people in significantly different ways.
+Moses needed to be on a high spiritual level at all times, one suitable for receiving prophecy.
 His mission was to instruct the people in the proper path.
-In order to accomplish this goal, he needed to live a life detached from the mundane concerns of the common man.
+To accomplish this goal, Moses lived his life removed from the worldly concerns of the common man.

-Aaron, on the other hand, “loved peace and pursued peace” (Avot 1:12), He was part of society, involved with the people and their problems.
-Aaron brought the Torah down to their level, demonstrating its beauty according to their spiritual and moral state.
+Aaron, on the other hand, “loved peace and pursued peace” (Avot 1:12).
+He was part of society, involved with the people and their problems.
+Aaron brought the Torah down to their level, demonstrating its beauty in a way they could appreciate.

-Thus Moses and Aaron were very different types of leaders.
-Moses taught the Torah’s intrinsic value according to its absolute truth.
-The Sages described Moses’ approach of unyielding idealism as “yikov ha-din et ha-har” — ‘Let the Law pierce the mountain’ (Sanhedrin 6b).
+Moses and Aaron were thus very different types of leaders.
+Moses taught the intrinsic value of Torah according to its absolute truth.
+The Sages described Moses’ approach of unyielding authenticity with the phrase, “Let the Law pierce the mountain” (Sanhedrin 6b).

 And what about Samuel?
-In his tenure as leader and judge, he fulfilled both of these functions.
-A prophet like Moses, he spread the spirit of true service of God among the spiritual elite, and for the masses at inspired times.
-And like Aaron, Samuel strengthened Torah observance throughout society, teaching the Torah’s pleasant paths and demonstrating how the mitzvot beautify life.
+During his tenure as leader and judge, he performed both of these roles.
+A prophet like Moses, he spread the spirit of altruistic service of God among the spiritual elite, and for the masses at inspired times.
+And like Aaron, Samuel strengthened Torah observance throughout society, teaching the Torah’s pleasant paths and demonstrating how mitzvot beautify and ennoble life.